GLOBAL MARKETS-Shares cruise to three-month highs, dollar shows the strain

 Copper prices were at their highest in nearly three months on signs that demand from top metals consumer China was recovering.

 Stockpiles CU-STX-SGH dropped at the fastest pace last week since September 2017, data showed.
-Aluminum producer Rusal 0486.HK said its customers were gradually returning after a major slump in April.
+Aluminium producer Rusal 0486.HK said its customers were gradually returning after a major slump in April.

 "This is real demand.
 Domestic investment is booming，especially in infrastructure.
 Supply and transport slowdowns from South America are also supporting prices," said a copper trader in China.